terranovafr/terranovafr.github.io/_teaching/2024-EASSS-Course.md

 ### Theoretical Session (10:00 - 11:30)

 #### Description
-The turotial will begin by covering fundamental RL concepts such as agents, environments, and learning paradigms.
+The tutorial will begin by covering fundamental RL concepts such as agents, environments, and learning paradigms.
 We will then discuss why deep learning is increasingly employed to solve complex, high-dimensional decision-making challenges.

 📑 **[Theoretical Session Slides](link_to_theoretical_slides)**